daisuke-t-jp/ParaParaIndicator/README.md

 ## Overview

 `ParaParaIndicator` is flip animation indicator.
-You can using like a `UIActivityIndicator`.
+You can using like a `UIActivityIndicatorView`.

 ## Installation